goldgoflab/HemeYolo/README.md

 #### Custom model
 Run the commands below to create a custom model definition, replacing `<num-classes>` with the number of classes in your dataset.
+For our case, we just choose num_classes equal to 1.
+Yolo typically has two function: detection and classification.
+But for our case, just making it **num_classes = 1**, so that it only work as an object detector.
 ```bash
 ./config/create_custom_model.sh <num-classes>  # Will create custom model 'yolov3-custom.cfg'
 ```